hefani/AI/README.md

 This repository represents my hands-on effort to deepen my knowledge by translating theory into practice, especially focusing on classification and regression problems with real-world datasets like personality prediction and raisin classification.
 By working through the challenges of data preprocessing, algorithm implementation, and model evaluation, I have strengthened my foundational skills and developed a practical understanding of how machine learning works beyond theory.

-My goal is to apply this growing expertise to impactful research projects, particularly through the Mitacs program, where I aim to collaborate on data-driven problems and contribute innovative solutions.
-This project not only showcases my technical ability but also my commitment to continuous learning and research, driven by both academic curiosity and a desire to make meaningful contributions in the field of artificial intelligence.

 ## Repository Structure

 - **classification/**